 “It’s also important to remember that eating large amounts of fat isn’t good for us.
 All fats are energy-dense and we need to be conscious of overall fat intake in the context of a healthy diet.”

 The World Health Organization recommends we get less than 10 percent of our energy intake from saturated fats.

 All about fat

 Polyunsaturated and monounsaturated fats are “good” fats.
 They help lower LDLs and monounsaturates are thought to raise HDLs.
-Canola, avocado, olive oils and rice bran oils are high in monounsaturates.
+Canola, avocado and olive oils are high in monounsaturates.
 Sunflower and soya bean oils are high in polyunsaturates.

 Flora Pro-activ spreads contain plant sterols, natural substances that have a similar structure to cholesterol and trick the digestive system into absorbing less of the real stuff.